 - measurement of limb length for asymmetry

-RSS is a genetic disorder, and anyone with RSS can pass it on to his or her children.
+RSS is a genetic disorder, and a person with RSS only rarely passes it on to their children.
 Individuals with this disorder should consider visiting a genetic counselor.
 A counselor can explain the odds that your child could develop RSS.